 Feelers might deem logical thinkers emotionally intolerant.
 Why?
 Thinkers value objective approaches, well-reasoned arguments, conclusions that follow logically from abundant evidence.

-Mere “ feelings” incapable of evidentiary support offer nominal value, if any, because they lack a reliable basis for truth.
-The same applies for mere opinions without any rationale.
+Mere “feelings” incapable of evidentiary support offer nominal value, if any because they lack a reliable basis for truth.
+The same applies to mere opinions without any rationale.
 Why?
-Feelings fail to impart understanding of one’s true condition.
+Feelings fail to impart an understanding of one’s true condition.

 For example, a person may “feel” angry.
 But even if true, no reliable measure beyond empirical observation exists except the tenable assumption of anger from body language.
 Who knows a person’s thoughts except oneself?
 Even so, a gentle show of sympathy may not quell the anger.